alan-turing-institute/UK-LabourFlowNetwork-Model/README.md

 * Python Version 3.9.12 https://www.python.org/downloads/
 * Spyder Version 5.3.3 (IDE for R) https://www.spyder-ide.org/

-## Contact information
+## Contact Information

 This project was developed by K.R.
 Fair and O.A.
-Guerrero, within the Modeling for Policy theme of the Alan Turing Institute's Public Policy Programme.
+Guerrero, within the _Modeling for Policy_ theme of the Alan Turing Institute's Public Policy Programme.
 Please direct all correspondence to K.R.
 Fair (kfair@turing.ac.uk).